My GDPR Statement Of Data Protection Compliance

 The information I hold:

 Email addresses of people who have emailed me and to whom I have replied.
-These are automatically saved in Gmail, Microsoft Outlook, iCloud and in emails redirected from my website by my Internet Service Provider (ISP) SiteGround.
+These are automatically saved in Gmail, Google Workspace, iCloud and in emails redirected from my website by my Internet Service Provider (ISP) SiteGround.

-I have access to databases of followers on Twitter, Pinterest, Facebook, Instagram and YouTube.
+I have access to databases of followers on X (formerly Twitter), Pinterest, Facebook, Instagram and YouTube.
 I am the data controller but not the data processor of these databases.
 I use strong passwords and two factor authentication on these sites.

-I have access to data processed by Google Analytics to learn about how people use my website.
+I have access to data processed by Google Analytics and Clicky to learn about how people use my website.
 This includes information such as page views, length of visit, referral sources and geographical location by country.
 This general information helps me to improve my website and services.
 I am the data controller but not the data processor of this information.
 I do not collect information about individual users.
-I use strong passwords and two factor authentication with Google.
+I use strong passwords and two factor authentication.

 Communicating privacy information

-- I have added a link to my email signature.
+- I added a link to my email signature.

-- I have posted a link to this document on Facebook, Instagram, Twitter, Pinterest and YouTube.
+- I posted a link to this document on Facebook, Instagram, X (Twitter), Pinterest and YouTube.